pascalgrimaud/generator-jhipster-docker/README.md

 - Select the option : `Change the default Dockerfile`
 - Select: `tomcat:8.0.36-jre8-alpine`
 - Type: `jhipster`
-- Type ̀`a` to resolve all conflicts
+- Type `a` to resolve all conflicts
 - Build the new docker image: `./mvnw clean package -Pdev docker:build`
 - Start the docker image: `docker run --rm -p 8080:8080 jhipster`
-- Access to tomcat (tomcat/JH!pst3r): [http://localhost:8080](http://localhost:8080)
+- Go to tomcat (tomcat/JH!pst3r): [http://localhost:8080](http://localhost:8080)
-- Access to the application: [http://localhost:8080/jhipster](http://localhost:8080/jhipster)
+- Go to the application: [http://localhost:8080/jhipster](http://localhost:8080/jhipster)

 You can define or override other spring boot, using environment variables